CaffeineProcessorsUnited/ld37/README.md

 **But beware!** If you make a bad move you will fall down and hopefully land on a lower level.

+### Controls

+You control the unicorn with the arrow keys.
+The map is draggable with the mouse so you can get an overview of the level.

+### Bonus

+As a bonus we added a map editor for you to design own challenging levels.

 ## Credits

 * Felix Richter(@felix5721): Heavy map design
 * Niels Bernlöhr(@k0rmarun): Game code, map design
 * Malte Heinzelmann(@hnzlmnn): Game code, [SGL](https://github.com/CaffeineProcessorsUnited/superior-game-library) library code
 * Maria Stepanov(@butterwelt): Beautiful assets

-## The Game

-You control the unicorn with the arrow keys.
-The map is draggable with the mouse so you can get an overview of the level.

-## Bonus

-As a bonus we added a map editor for you to design own challenging levels.

 ## Development